laurenchen0631/English-Learning/category/common_phrase.md

 - the last straw 最後一根稻草
 	- The woman's arrest was the last straw of Montgomery's African Americans
 	- Losing my job was bad enough, but being evicted was the final straw.
+- there goes sth [口]失去
+	- They've scored again -- there go our chances of winning the match.

 ## Act
 - a means to an end 達到目的的手段 == something that you do because it will help you to achieve something else
 	- I didn't particularly like the job - it was just a means to an end.